tessgi/TessGiWebsite/content/pages/observing/faq.md

 **Where is TESS pointing in its second extended mission?**

-The observing strategy for Cycle 5 has not yet been finalized but it will point in both the northern and southern ecliptic hemispheres.
-The observing plan for Cycle 5 will be posted [online](https://tess.gsfc.nasa.gov) once finalized.
+The observing strategy for Cycle 5 can be found on the [second extended mission page](seond-extended.html) and will point in both the northern and southern ecliptic hemispheres.

 **What are the TESS data products?**